rozek/svelte-drag-and-drop-actions/README.md

 3. run `npm install` in order to install the complete build environment
 4. execute `npm run build` to create a new build

+You may also look into the author's [build-configuration-study](https://github.com/rozek/build-configuration-study) for a general description of his build environment.

 ## License ##

 [MIT License](LICENSE.md)